Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

 This section discusses the basic information related to asthma before we dive into its symptoms and causes.

-Some people also call it as bronchial asthma whereas you will observe your doctor referring to it as chronic respiratory disease.
+Some people also call it bronchial asthma whereas you will observe your doctor referring to it as chronic respiratory disease.

 It can also result in difficulty while talking and impair your physical activity to some extent.